How to use JPEGs to Make a T-Shirt in Cricut Design Space

 Step 5 – Cut out the project

-Cut the project out of HTV ( be sure to select “mirror” before cutting!)
+Cut the project out of HTV (be sure to select “mirror” before cutting!)
 With the shiny side down, cut out the Heat Transfer Vinyl.

-Weed you project.
+Weed your project.

 Step 6 – Add the Vinyl to the Disney T-shirt